fleetdm/fleet/docs/Using-Fleet/Log-destinations.md

 This document provides a list of the supported log destinations in Fleet.

 To configure each log destination, you must set the correct osquery logging configuration options in Fleet.
-Check out the reference documentation for osquery logging configuration options [here in the Fleet documentation](../Deploying/Configuration.md#osquery-status-log-plugin).
+Check out the reference documentation for [osquery logging configuration options](../Deploying/Configuration.md#osquery-status-log-plugin).

 ### Amazon Kinesis Data Firehose